violetgrass/middleware/docs/arch-log.md

 - Helper Method: `StringRouter.Match(string key, string value)` builds a predicate which checks the *route data* in the context for a match.
 - Extension Method: `IMiddlewareBuilder.UseRoutingKey(Func<Context, string> routingKeySelector)` is used to define the extractor for the routing key
 - Extension Method: `IMiddlewareBuilder.UseRoutingDataExtractor(string[] routingPatterns)` is used to extract the route data.

+## 2020-04-10 Why TContext is constrained to `Context` and not a arbitrary object.

+- There are generic purpose/reuse middleware (like the string router) who rely on a way to transport data on the stack.
+For that purpose a feature collection is utilized.
+This feature collection is included as `Context.Features` property.